Silk Web Hosting: Node.js

 Any line beginning with env. will set an environment variable available within your application.

-2. If this is the first web application in your site, a new app server will be started for your account within ten minutes.
+2. If this is the first web application in your site, a new app server will be started for your account within a few minutes.

 1. From inside your site root directory, run npm link unit-http.